What is fibromyalgia?

 What causes Fibromyalgia?

-While the etiology of fibromyalgia is unknown, symptoms sometimes begin after a significant physical or psychological trauma, or a medical illness or surgery.
+While the etiology of fibromyalgia is unknown, symptoms sometimes begin after a significant physical or psychological trauma, or after a medical illness or surgery.
 In other cases, symptoms gradually accumulate over time and have no single triggering event.

 What are the symptoms of Fibromyalgia?